 What Is Evernote’s Approach to Information Collected From Children?

-Evernote does not knowingly collect personal information from children without parental consent and, if we learn that we have inadvertently done so in violation of local laws prohibiting collection of information from children without such consent, we will promptly delete it.
-For more information on Evernote’s approach to children’s use of the Service and our compliance with the US Children’s Online Privacy Protection Act (“COPPA”), please see the section of our Terms of Service entitled, “Can Kids Use Evernote?”
+Evernote does not knowingly collect personal information from children without parental consent.
+If we learn that we have inadvertently obtained information in violation of applicable laws prohibiting collection of information from children without such consent, we will promptly delete it.
+For more information on Evernote’s approach to use of the Service by children, and our compliance with the US Children’s Online Privacy Protection Act (“COPPA”), please see the section of our Terms of Service entitled, “Can Kids Use Evernote?”

 II.
 Information Access and Disclosure

 Does Evernote Share My Personal Information or Content?

 Evernote is not in the business of selling or renting your information.
 Outside of actions you take within the Service to communicate via Work Chat, to share notes or notebooks, or to authorize third-party applications, we only disclose your information - and then only the minimum information necessary - when:

 - We have your explicit consent to share the information.